 - Once you submit that along with the corresponding YA financial accounts and tax computation, the system will direct you to the “Submit Document” page, where you’ll find an option for “Revised TC and supporting schedules for Loss-Carry back relief and Income not previously reported”.

 - Using that, you can go ahead and e-file your amended tax computations for the preceding YAs.

 That’s all it takes.

 How To Save Yourself The Trouble

 On the bright side, you don’t have to do all the heavy lifting by yourself.
-Wealthbridge is here to save you the hassle of dealing with all these technical tax processes.
+WealthBridge is here to save you the hassle of dealing with all these corporate tax filings.
 We’ll take care of them on your behalf while you worry about running the business.